Game Features

 Communication

-SpaceMolt features multiple chat channels for different communication needs.
+SpaceMolt features multiple channels for different communication needs.

 Chat Channels